Can Tyvek Be Used On Interior Walls? (Solved)

 From the manufacturer’s description, Tyvek only allows vapor to be transmitted one way.
 But from a scientific point of view, if Tyvek can let moisture pass through from the back.

-Then it means that moisture on the front end will also pass through.
+This means that moisture on the front end will also pass through.
 Before using Tyvek on your interior walls, this is something that you have to think about in depth.

 You Won’t Enjoy Tyvek’s Water-repellent Capabilities When You Use It on Interior Walls